gork-labs/gorka/README.md

    ```

 3. **Test Basic Workflow**
-   - Ask software architect to design a simple feature
+   - Ask software architect to design a simple feature (watch sequential thinking in action)
    - Have software engineer implement it
    - Run tests with test engineer
    - Review with design reviewer